samadalipatel/Trump-Twitter-Predictions/README.md

 Because of the vastly non-linear nature of many of the features, I am not going to seriously consider any of sklearn's linear models.
 However, I quickly checked some linear models using glmnet and base R to come up with a baseline Mean Absolute Error, and arrived at an average error of about 17,000 likes with a LASSO model that did not include any of the engineered featuers.
 I consider 17,000 the baseline MAE for my decision tree models to beat.

 Once I have sufficiently engineered all of the new features I am concerned with, I will focus on optimizing random-forest and gradient-boosted tree models.
+Because the data is relatively small, and I am not as well-versed in the theory, I will not attempt to use a neural net.